Recruiters focus on more than just hiring—but we can’t deny that it is a key…

 Centralization + The Right Tech = Recruitment Success

 For example, when you have a hiring team that deals with multiple job vacancies at once, it can take advantage of job ad technology that organizes multiple job ad campaigns to maximize the efficiency of the recruitment budget.
-An AI-assisted platform like Pandologic can use historical data from job ad campaigns to target your best sources of hire based on job type.
+An AI recruiting platform like PandoLogic can use historical data from job ad campaigns to target your best sources of hire based on job type.
 Further, this type of job ad tech can maximize your budget by using budget allocation algorithms that divide your campaign dollars in order to optimize each job ad’s performance.
-This kind of calculation can only work with a centralized advertising budget.
+This kind of calculation can only work with a centralized recruiting budget.

 A centralized hiring process with a core team and the right technology can help you find the best source of hire for each new vacancy and save you money.